 We want to support people to create a world in which power is more equally shared, and in which powerful institutions are responsive and accountable to wider society and aligned with the long-term public interest.
+We welcome work that scrutinises and holds these actors to account for perpetuating inequality, injustice or abuses of power, including systemic racism and corruption.

 Large corporations have significant power, and checks and balances are inadequately developed, particularly for trans-national corporations, including the largest digital platforms and intermediaries.
 We are interested in funding work which: